 So when it comes to swimming with an endangered species like the manatee, it's one of the world's most unique adventures and truly a rare opportunity.
-And Crystal River, Florida is the only place I know of where you can do this.
+And Crystal River in Citrus County on Florida's Nature Coast is the only place I know of where you can do this.
 Every winter, from December through March, hundreds of manatees migrate into the warm waters and natural springs around King's Bay in Citrus County, to avoid hypothermia as the Gulf of Mexico cools down.
-The warm spring water in the famous Three Sisters Springs and others springs around it remain a constant 72 degrees (F) and offer a refuge for the manatees to stay safe and warm.
+The warm spring water in the famous Three Sisters Springs and other springs around it remain a constant 72 degrees (F) and offer a refuge for the manatees to stay safe and warm.
 It's a completely unique and natural occurrence here, and the City of Crystal River and the U.S. Fish and Wildlife Service have taken great strides to ensure the long-term protection and viability of this natural tourism resource.

 Crystal River has dozens of Swim With Manatees tour operators who will be happy to show you manatees any time of year.
-But be aware!
-As you'll find anywhere you travel, not all tour operators are as eco-conscious or responsible in helping to protect the manatees.
-I'm so thankful I discovered Manatees in Paradise.
-Captains Mike and Stacy Dunn have been running small, educational tours since 2008 in the "true passive" manor required by the U.S. Fish and Wildlife Service.
-Practice Passive Observation of the manatees and you'll have a great tour, and ensure the future health and well-being of the manatees.
+But as you'll find anywhere, not all tour operators are as eco-conscious or responsible in helping to protect the manatees.
+I'm so thankful we discovered two local tour companies who stress the eco in their eco tours.
+Captains Mike and Stacy Dunn of Manatees in Paradise, and Owner Mike Engiles of Crystal River Watersports run small, educational tours, stressing "passive observation" as required by the U.S. Fish and Wildlife Service.
+When you practice passive observation of the manatees you'll have a great tour, and ensure the future health and well-being of the manatees.

 Ask Before You Book!